Drug & Alcohol Rehab County Durham & Near County Durham

 It is common for close friends and family members to reach out to drug and alcohol rehab providers in order for their addicted loved one to receive treatment.

-There are a number of reasons why someone would refuse treatment:
+There are a number of reasons why someone would refuse rehab treatment in Durham:

 - They do not believe that they have a problem